 [The main gallery subpage for design 6 can be found here.]

 |Final Sheet (No. 29) of a 6 Process Set

 2 Process Set: A process set for edition III of design 2 is preserved in the collection of the Honolulu Museum of Art, Honolulu, HI, USA.

 Unfortunately, only a single sheet, the final one, is currently illustrated in their online archive.

-Comparison with the complete 6 Process Set shows that because the signature has been printed and no seal appears,
+Comparison with the 6 Process Set indicates that because the signature has been printed and no seal appears,

 that No. 23 is the last sheet of a twenty-three sheet 2 Process Set.

 The full lower margin is preserved and the diagnostic edition III watermark should also be present, but is invisible in the only available image (see below).

 All known copies of 2 in edition III (including this process set) contain a printing anomaly.

 In all of the earlier editions the coloration of the foliage to the right of the birds is just like that to the left.